apache/cordova-docs/www/docs/en/1.7.0/cordova/compass/compass.clearWatchFilter.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: compass.clearWatchFilter
 ---

 compass.clearWatchFilter
 ========================

 No longer supported as of 1.6.
-See `compass.clearWatch`.
+See `[compass.clearWatch](compass.clearWatch.html)`.